Automatic Test Pattern Generation for Robust Quantum Circuit Testing: Preliminaries

-As discussed in Section \ref{sec-intro} and explicitly shown in Proposition \ref{prop-propagate}, in quantum ATPG, the backward propogation and forward propagation of fault effect are straightforward, and the major challenge is to find efficient implementation of a test pattern, including the preparation of the input state $\rho$ and implementation of the output measurement $M$.
-Our solution to this problem is based on the stabilizer formalism and Clifford gates widely used in quantum error correction and fault-tolerant quantum computation.
-For convenience of the reader, we review basics of them in this subsection.
+As discussed in Section \ref{sec-intro}, one major challenge lies in the test equipment complexity and the robustness of test application.
+More specifically, the difficulty arises from the hardness of implementing the state \(\rho\) and measurement \(M\) in Equation (\ref{exp-rhoM}).
+Our solution to this problem leverages the stabilizer formalism and the associated properties of Clifford circuits, which are commonly employed in fault-tolerant quantum computing.
+For the reader’s convenience, we provide a brief review of these concepts in the following subsection.